-Flour tortillas tend to pack more fat because they’re usually made with lard or shortening.
+Flour tortillas tend to contain more fat because they’re usually made with lard or shortening.

-Corn tortillas were made by the Aztecs and involve an important process known as nixtamalization.
-Nutritionally, they deliver less sodium, carbs, fat, and calories than flour tortillas.
+Corn tortillas were traditionally made by the Aztecs and involve an important process known as nixtamalization.
+Nutritionally, they deliver smaller amounts of sodium, carbs, fat, and calories than flour tortillas.